bintracker/bintracker/libmdal/docs/MMOD_SPECIFICATION.md

 This specification draft outlines the **upcoming** MDAL Module (MMOD) standard Version 2.
 The standard is not yet finalized, and may change at any point.

-Notable changes from Version 1 include:

-- The custom syntax is replaced by Symbolic Expressions.
-- Node instances are addressed through numerical identifiers instead of named strings.
-- Automatic scope resolution is dropped, and replaced by explicit Assignments.
-- The Group element is introduced.
-- Order lists (sequences) no longer have special syntax, and instead are treated as ordinary Blocks.
-Order Lists are now entirely virtual and always use a matrix style like in Famitracker or LSDJ, as opposed to glob style used by XM.

 ## Contents